argonautproject/us-core-patient-data-feed/spec.md

 - **US Core DocumentReference**:
   - `draft`: A clinical note has draft content available
-  - `finalize`: A clinical note has been signed, amended, or otherwise entered a final state.
+  - `finalize`: A clinical note has been signed, amended, or otherwise entered a final status.

 - **US Core Encounter**:
   - `active`: An encounter has started or a patient has been admitted.